-POWER Engineers, Inc. is seeking an Entry-level Electrical SCADA/Studies Engineer.
-This position is posted in multiple POWER office locations with the ability to work remotely from a mutually acceptable location (please note in the application questions where you prefer to be located).
+POWER Engineers, Inc. is seeking an Entry-level Electrical SCADA/Studies Engineer in our Phoenix, Arizona office.
 The successful applicant will be responsible for performing electrical studies and/or developing and troubleshooting supervisory control and data acquisition (SCADA) systems for utility and industrial/commercial clients.
 Applicable power systems primarily include conventional and renewable generation facilities, substations, transmission systems, and distribution systems.
 Activities will include one or more of the following:

 Networking and Communications: design and configure network and communication paths for Remote Terminal Units (RTUs), protective relays, meters, Human Machine Interface (HMIs), PLC’s and other SCADA system equipment; develop basic specifications for fiber optic, microwave, power line carrier, or radio communication paths; travel to project sites to troubleshoot and commission network and communication systems.
 Applicable network and communication protocols: DNP, Modbus, SEL Communication Protocol, Goose Messaging, IEC 61850